KeatonMacLeod/Call-of-Duty-Black-Ops-Cold-War-Set-to-High-Priority/README.md

 ##### This will allow you to automatically set the priority to "High" for call of duty black ops: cold war as soon as you launch the game on PC.
 This job will continue to run and adjust the priority of call of duty black ops: cold war even if you close the game, and re-open it at a later time so you don't have to worry about manually setting the priority yourself.
+You only need to run this one time, then it will work everytime you start your PC.

 * 1.)
 Copy the StartScriptBOCW.ps1 file included in this repository somewhere on your computer.